danielwippermann/resol-vbus/README.md

 - [BREAKING CHANGE] Removed `Recorder`, `DLxRecorder` and `FileSystemRecorder` The `Recorder` style of interfaces was not well thought out and unreliable.
 This version removes it, with no replacement!
-- [BREAKING CHANGE] Removed most of `lodash`
-    Although this removal was done with great caution and a lot of test coverage, there might be side effects we have not though of.
+- [BREAKING CHANGE] Removed `lodash` dependency Although this removal was done with great caution and a lot of test coverage, there might be side effects we have not thought of.

 ## Version 0.25.0 (2022-04-12)